-Resources: Additional classified staff position; software approximately \$15,000.
+Resources: Additional classified IT staff position; software approximately \$5,000.

-Timeline: Pending staff hiring prioritization and funding for licensing.
+Timeline: Pending staff hiring prioritization.

 Information Security Enhancements

 Each year the number of security threats to Information Systems grows.
 In order to maintain confidentiality, availability, and integrity, the District must continue to invest in technologies and develop processes for securing its systems.